 What general ongoing regu latory and compliance requirements will I need to satisfy?
-Do these obligations ap ply to my firm?
-ARTs EMTs Compliance obligation Description Credit institution Authorized ART issuer EMI or credit in Complaints Issuers must establish and maintain effective and transparent procedures for the prompt, fair and consistent handling of complaints received from cryptoasset holders and other interested parties.
+Do these obligations apply to my firm?
+ARTs EMTs Other cryptoassets Compliance obligation Description Credit institution Authorized ART issuer EMI or credit institution Issuer of other cryptoassets Complaints Issuers must establish and maintain effective and transparent procedures for the prompt, fair and consistent handling of complaints received from cryptoasset holders and other interested parties.
 Issuers must also publish a description of these procedures.
 If a third party distributes the cryptoasset, the complaints handling procedures must also cover complaints between cryptoasset holders and the third party.
-YES√ YES The specific requ MiCAR do not ap must continue to the requirements to you as an EMI institution.
-Conflicts of interest Clients must be able to file complaints free-of-charge.
+YES ✓ YES ✓ The specific requirements in MiCAR do not apply but you must continue to comply with the requirements applicable to you as an EMI or credit institution.
+NO× Conflicts of interest Clients must be able to file complaints free-of-charge.
 Issuers must implement and maintain effective policies and procedures to identify, prevent, manage and disclose conflicts of interest.
 This must also include conflicts of interest arising from the management and investment of the reserve of assets.
 Conflicts of interest must be disclosed prominently on the issuer's website.
-YES YES The specific requ MiCAR do not ap must continue to the requirements to you as an EMI institution.
+YES YES The specific requirements in MiCAR do not apply but you must continue to comply with the requirements applicable to you as an EMI or credit institution.
+Lighter-touch requirements apply to offerors and persons seeking admission to trading of other cryptoassets, who must identify, prevent, manage and disclose any conflicts of interest that might arise.
 Governance arrangements Members of the management body should: be of sufficiently good repute and possess the appropriate knowledge, skills and experience to perform their duties (in particular, they must not have been convicted of any money laundering or terrorist financing offences); and demonstrate that they are capable of committing sufficient time to effectively perform their duties.
 Shareholders and members that have direct or indirect qualifying holdings in the firm (i.e. persons holding at least 10 % of the capital or of the voting rights in or is able to exercise a significant influence over the management of the issuer) are also expected to be of sufficiently good repute and, in particular, must not have been convicted of offences relating to money laundering or terrorist financing.
 Changes to the management body must be immediately notified to the competent authority.
-YES YES The specific requ MiCAR do not ap must continue to the requirements to you as an EMI institution.
+YES YES The specific requirements in MiCAR do not apply but you must continue to comply with the requirements applicable to you as an EMI or credit institution.
+NOX